wim-vandijck-sp/seriOps/README.md

 This repository contains several tools and scripts to automate the build of the SE Reference Implementation (SERI).

-It will build two VMs, one CentOS linux, and a Windows Server 2016.
+It will build two VMs, one Debian linux, and a Windows Server 2016.

 On the linux VM, it will install IIQ, and its required components, and additionally any applications that are referenced in the Standard Demo script.
 (LDAP, OrangeHRM, etc).